finos/legend/docs/getting-started/introduction-to-legend.md

 ### Using Legend Omnibus

-This is a quick way to get the Lgend environment up and running locally.
+This is a quick way to get the Legend environment up and running locally.
 Make sure you have Docker [installed](https://docs.docker.com/engine/install/).
 Run the following command in the terminal.

 ```sh
 docker run --platform=linux/amd64 -it -p 6900:6900 -p 6901:6901 -p 6902:6902 -p 6100:6100 -p 6300:6300 -p 9200:9200 -p 9000:9000 finos/legend-omnibus:latest